 This course provides specific conditioning, techniques, strategies, nutrition for and instruction in football.
 The course is designed for men of exceptional ability who wish to participate in intercollegiate football.
-This course meets the health education requirement for Plan B and the physical fitness/wellness requirement for Plan A of the General Education pattern at LBCC.
+The course fulfills the requirements for Plan B and the physical fitness/wellness requirement for Plan A of the General Education pattern at LBCC.
+Instructor Consent required.